Can you wear a pocket square with a dress shirt?

 The guy knew how to dress and look good.
 He always had that little square fold there.

-4. Overcoats (Trench coats and any type of jacket)
+Pocket Square Rule 4.
+Overcoats With Pocket Square (Trench coats and any type of jacket)

 Here is where function happens.
 An overcoat is there to protect you when it's cold outside.
 No need for a pocket square there.
 Most likely, you're wearing a jacket underneath and that's where you would have the pocket square.